 The lid fits quite tightly over the pan body, as would be desirable for a braising pan.
 The pan body bulges out slightly at the sides and needs to be compressed a little so that the lid will slide over the top.
 There is definitely a “wrong way” to fit the lid, but even the “right way” — with the pan and lid dovetails lined up on the same side — the fit is quite tight.

-Second piece: Sidewalls
+Second element: Sidewalls

 This inward bend creates a seal around the edges of the basin atop the flat plane of the lid.

-The fourth and final element of the lid’s construction is revealed by the pan’s one area of damage.
+The third and final element of the lid’s construction is revealed by the pan’s one area of damage.
 The dovetailed seam at the edge of the rolled rim of the pan has parted slightly to reveal what’s inside.

 Looking very closely from the side and from the top down, I can see a metal wire perhaps 2-3mm in diameter.
 I tested it with a little dab of tarnish remover and it did not change color, so I believe it’s made of iron.